credes/first-time-offender/privacy-policy-en.md

 -----------------------------

-The Data concerning the User is collected to allow the Owner to provide its services, as well as for the following purposes: Access to third party services’ accounts, Analytics, Backup saving and management, Commercial affiliation, Content performance and features testing (A/B testing), Handling payments, Hosting and backend infrastructure, Managing contacts and sending messages, Contacting the User, Infrastructure monitoring and Registration and authentication.
+The Data concerning the User is collected to allow the Owner to provide its services, as well as for the following purposes: Analytics, Handling payments, Hosting and backend infrastructure, Managing contacts and sending messages, Contacting the User, Managing support and contact requests, Infrastructure monitoring, Registration and authentication, Backup saving and management and Location-based interactions.

 The Personal Data used for each purpose is outlined in the specific sections of this document.